Louisiana vs. Arkansas State NCAA Football Odds, Plays and Insights | October 21, 2021

 Arkansas State Stats and Trends

-- The Red Wolves have been underdogs by 15.5 points or more two times this year and have not covered the spread once.
+- The Red Wolves have yet to cover the spread this season when underdogs by 17 points or more.

-- Arkansas State's games this year have hit the over on three of five set point totals (60%).
+- Arkansas State has eclipsed the over/under in 60% of its opportunities this season (three times over five games with a set point total).

-- When Arkansas State records more than 21.2 points, it is 2-1 against the spread and 1-3 overall.
+- Arkansas State is 2-1 against the spread and 1-3 overall when the team puts up more than 21.2 points.

-- In games that Arkansas State piles up more than 374.5 yards, the team is 1-1 against the spread and 1-2 overall.
+- When Arkansas State piles up more than 374.5 yards, the team is 1-1 against the spread and 1-2 overall.

 - The Red Wolves have turned the ball over 11 times this season, four more turnovers than the Ragin' Cajuns have forced (7).